 Following guidance from the CDC and recommendations from state and local public health in consultation with NPS Public Health Service officers, the following public facilities within Delaware Water Gap National Recreation Area are temporarily closed:

-Pay attention to road and trail closure signage, and visit www.facebook.com/DelWaterGapNPS for the latest updates.
-Note: a Facebook account is not necessary to view posts on Facebook.
+Please pay special attention to road and trail closure signage, and visit www.facebook.com/DelWaterGapNPS for the latest updates.
+Note: A Facebook account is not necessary to view posts on Facebook.

 Limited Services Available: Visit Responsibly

 Most park trails and boat launches are open, but some bathrooms are closed and services are limited.
 Law enforcement is on duty.
 All park regulations apply.

 Face masks are required in all park buildings and on NPS-managed lands when physical distancing cannot be maintained.
 Masks are required in all park buildings and facilities, including those that are operated by partners, volunteers, and concessioners, or are under lease.
 Masks are also required on NPS-managed lands when physical distancing cannot be maintained, including narrow or busy trails, boardwalks, overlooks and observation platforms, pavilions, river access points, parking lots, and areas near restrooms, bulletin boards and informational panels, and in other areas of interest that attract large numbers of visitors.